 This post will cover the top 16 skills you need to be a successful salesperson.
 You’ll learn what hard and soft skills are, which ones are most essential for success in sales, and how to teach yourself these valuable skills.

-- Hard and soft sales skills you need
+- Hard skills and soft skills for sales

 - Emotional awareness

 - Know when to stop talking and listen

 - Gathering info

 - Being authoritative